 The center provides scholarly and professional training in healthcare ethics consistent with the Catholic, Spiritan identity of Duquesne University, based on the university’s liberal arts foundation.
-Duquesne is committed to an atmosphere that is open to diversity to celebrate education of the mind, heart and spirit and to cultivate academic excellence, ethically responsible judgment and social justice in a globalized context.
+Duquesne is committed to an atmosphere that is open to diversity to celebrate education of the mind, heart and spirit.
+We also cultivate academic excellence, ethically responsible judgment, and social justice in a globalized context.

 The center prepares you, as an emerging leader in healthcare ethics, with the relevant skills to work in the healthcare environment and to address the challenges of today and tomorrow collaboratively with professionals and organizations.